b3yc0d3/twemoji-flags/README.md

 <div class="polyamorie-flag"></div>
 <div class="polyamorie1-flag"></div>
 <div class="polysexual-flag"></div>
+<div class="straight-ally-flag"></div>
 <div class="trans-flag"></div>
 ```

-You can change the size of the emoji flags by setting the css variable `---pride-flag-size` to any size you like, default is 24px.
+You can change the size of the emoji flags by setting the css variable `--pride-flag-size` to any size you like, default is 24px.

 ## Build Process
-It's as simple as just running the following command, after cloning this
+It's as simple as just running the following commands, after cloning this
 repository.
 ```
+npm install

 npm run build-dist
 ```
 or
 ```
+npm install

 npm run build-dev
 ```